EDiLD/edild.github.com/_posts/2016-07-14-localecotox.md

 Several such databases are available, maintained by different institutions and with a possible overlap.
 The most comprehensive database (with more than 600,000 tests) may be the [US EPA ECOTOX database](https://cfpub.epa.gov/ecotox/).
-Although, you can query the ECOTOX database via the web interface, this is limited by the number of rows, your internet connection and maybe you need a more customized query.
+Although you can query the ECOTOX database via the web interface, this is limited by the number of rows, your internet connection and maybe you need a more customized query.
 Luckily, the US EPA provides all the data as download [(here)](https://cfpub.epa.gov/ecotox/data_download.cfm) and also updates it regularly (every 3 months).

 In this post I will describe how you can build a local (= on your own computer / server) version of the US EPA ECOTOX database.
 To follow this post you will need

-1. basic R knowledge - I write everything as an R script, because later on I will also use R to analyse this data.
+1. basic R knowledge - I write everything as an R script because later on, I will also use R to analyse this data.
 2. basic SQL knowledge - I will store the data in a PostgreSQL database.
-Basically this is all SQL (wrapped into R)
+Basically, this is all SQL (wrapped into R)